coachshea/vim-blog/content/post/2018-01-22-text-objects.md

 Text objects are a powerful feature of Vim.
 Yet many users, even some who have used Vim for a long time, don't always fully appreciate their full power.
 When we execute a normal mode action (delete, change, yank, etc.), we first type the character of the desired action (i.e. 'y').
-We are now in a state that Vim referes to as operaotr-pending mode.
+We are now in a state that Vim refers to as operator-pending mode.
 In operator-pending mode, we have two
 options: we can type a motion or a text object.
 One couldn't get by a days worth of using vim without some basic understanding of motions.
 Motions take our cursor from a given point to another point. 'l' takes us one character forward, 'b' takes us one whole word backward, etc. Therefore, when we use a motion after a normal mode action, we perform that action from the point of the cursor till the end of the motion.
 By pressing 'dw' we delete from point of the cursor till the beginning of the next word.
 So far, I'm sure that everyone reading this post completely understands this process.
 What isn't always as well understood, is how text objects work.

 Need for Text Objects
 ---------------------